 Do you really want to spend your whole time updating the documentation?
 What matters the most is having a working product that real users can test.
 If you had to choose between fixing a bug and writing a report on it, fixing it is the best use of your time.

-This doesn’t mean that you should forsake documentation.
-Developers fall in this trap often and write terse one-line user stories, which creates trouble for QA and maintainers because they can’t figure out the proper user acceptance criteria.
+This doesn't mean that you should forsake documentation.
+Developers fall into this trap often and write terse one-line user stories, which creates trouble for QA and maintainers because they can't figure out the proper user acceptance criteria.